INTERVIEWING

 Stories from your past about how you made things better, go along way making you appear valuable.

-The questions you will be asked are to determine how you can think on your feet, and let you show how you can present yourself to the public.
-Some common questions:
+The questions you will be asked are to determine how well you can think on your feet, and let you show how you present yourself to the public.
+These are common questions:

-- Tell me about yourself: Make sure your answer covers three key areas: where you are now (your current or most recent job or educational attainment), where you were (your background and some highlights including relevant skills and experience, briefly), and where you’re going (where you see yourself at the company
+• Tell me about yourself: Make sure your answer covers three key areas: where you are now (your current or most recent job or educational attainment), where you were (your background and some highlights including relevant skills and experience, briefly), and where you’re going (where you see yourself at this new company

-- Why do you want this job?
-Show that you’ve researched the job and company, and that you’re a good fit for the role
+• Why do you want this job?
+Show that you’ve researched the job and company, and talk about how you like those characteristics.
+Make sure you describe why you’re a good fit for the job and actually say “I think I’m a good fit for this because….”

-- How do you handle stress?
-Explain how you typically respond to stress, and give an example of how you’ve managed difficult duties
+• How do you handle stress?
+Explain how you typically respond to stress, and give an example of how you’ve managed difficult duties.
+Describe how you solve problems and tell them this helps to handle stress.

 Describe the situation that required the feedback.